SPRING INTENSIVE GUEST FACULTY

 After her performance career Christina has been sought after as a teacher, coach and ballet master and has worked with companies and schools such as Pacific Northwest Ballet, Washington Ballet, Pittsburgh Ballet Theatre, Joffrey Ballet, Alvin Ailey American Dance Theater, Pennsylvania Ballet, Gotesborg Ballett, Cornish College of the Arts and the University of Washington.
 Christina held the position of Rehearsal Director for Cedar Lake Contemporary Ballet, Armitage Gone!
 Dance, Trey McIntyre Project, and Complexions Contemporary Ballet.
-She is currently on faculty at Marin Ballet in San Rafael, CA, and is Adjunct Faculty at Dominican University in the LINES/Dominican BFA in Dance Program.
+She is currently an Adjunct Faculty at Dominican University in the LINES/Dominican BFA in Dance Program.

 Christina holds a MFA in Dance from Hollins University in collaboration with the American Dance Festival, The Forsythe Company and Frankfurt University of Music and Performing Arts in Germany.